Mauritania

 Usage of EBA Preferences

-About 53% of total EU imports from Mauritania make use of EBA preferences.
-The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, is very high and currently stands at 95.3%.
+About 57% of EU total imports from Mauritania made use of EBA preferences in 2023.
+The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, has consistently been very high (93% in 2023).

 Trade with the EU

-Total trade with the EU amounted to € 2,027 million in 2022.
-The EU is Mauritania's top trading partner and accounts for a share of 36.4%.
-It ranks first as a source of imports and second as an export destination.
+Total trade with the EU amounted to € 2.2 billion in 2023.
+The EU is Mauritania's top trading partner, accounting for 29% of the country's total trade.
+It ranks first as a source of imports and third as an export destination.

 Economic Impact

-More than half of Mauritania's exports to the EU market are eligible for preferences granted under the EU's EBA.
+Share of Mauritania's exports to the EU that were eligible for EBA preferences in 2023.

 Preference utilisation and export diversification

+Except for a dip in the COVID-19 years 2020 and 2021, EU imports of EBA preference eligible products from Mauritania showed a positive trend (although dropping somewhat in 2023).
 Mauritania belongs to the GSP beneficiaries that take the most advantage of the scheme across all three arrangements.
-The country’s preference utilisation rate has stood above 95%.
-Eligible imports showed an upward trend in recent years but decreased in 2020 and accounted for about 49% of total imports.
-In 2022, it stood at 56%.
+The country’s preference utilisation rate has consistently stood above 90% (93% in 2023).
 The biggest product group of the three major export sectors, fish and crustaceans, benefits from free market access granted by the EBA arrangement.
 The other two major export products, iron ores and fish flour, already benefit from zero third country duties.
-Mauritania has signed an Economic Partnership Agreement with the European Union in September 2018.

 Exports of fish and crustaceans are the only product group that take considerable advantage of the preferences granted under the EBA.
 Other sections that take advantage to a smaller extent are fats and oils, mineral and agricultural products and plastic articles.